MangeshAru/OOPS-/README.md

  - static keyword is used with data member(Attributes).
  - It allocate memory only once also called class level attributes.
  - It store common value.
- - Data member can be access using class name and following the attirbutesName.
+ - Data member can be access using class name and following the attirbutesName. ex: Employee.empid

  `Method`
  - Method contains :